ActiveMedia/simple-react-app/README.md

 This APP is really simple and it shows how to fetch data from a API.

+You can see it in action in: http://active-labs.net/simple-react-app/

 #### Instructions to Run the App

 You can clone or fork this repository and then